-I have a theory that every song with the name Laura in it is associated somehow with death.
-It can be the literal definition of death and dying, as in the song “Tell Laura I Love Her” (Ray Peterson) or “Think of Laura” (Christopher Cross), or the death of a relationship as in” Landlocked Blues” and “Laura Laurent” (or “Lua”, also about a Laura who committed suicide – all three songs from Bright Eyes).
+I have a theory that every song with the name Laura in it is somehow associated with death.
+It can be the literal definition of death and dying, as in the song “Tell Laura I Love Her” (Ray Peterson) or “Think Of Laura” (Christopher Cross).
+It can be about the death of a relationship, like with these three Bright Eyes songs “Landlocked Blues”, “Laura Laurent” and “Lua” (about a Laura who committed suicide).

-The connection reaches into the cinematic realm, as well.
-The film Laura where a detective falls for an alleged dead woman’s picture, or Laura Palmer of Twin Peaks (inspired by the film Laura).
+The Laura-connection reaches from music into the cinematic realm.
+The film Laura (which I’m named from) is about a detective who falls for an alleged dead woman’s picture (a woman named Laura), or Laura Palmer of ‘Twin Peaks’, inspired by the film Laura.

 I’ve read that the song, which is the Last Track from the Album Scarlett’s Walk, is about a woman who is pregnant and is looking back at her life and trying to find some peace to all of it.
 Mourning losses, learning from mistakes, remembering where she once was.